Sensor fully exposed to air flow to have a fast measurement response but well shielded to get accurate measurements even under sun exposure.

 In the static measurement context, the issue is of low importance since the air temperature, as said before, changes very slowly compared to the mobile scenario (10 ° C in only 34 seconds), so that the slowness of a measurement system does not introduce significant errors.
 What is needed is an effective solar shield.

 In mobility, instead, the co-existence of the two requirements (fast measurement and accuracy under solar radiation) is essential.

-MeteoTracker addresses the issue by means of a patented “differential, dual-sensor” system (Radiation Error Correction System), where two identical sensors are hit by the solar radiation with different intensity, whose ratio is properly calibrated.
+MeteoTracker addresses the issue by means of a patented “differential, dual-sensor” technology (Radiation Error Correction System), where two identical sensors are hit by the solar radiation with different intensity, whose ratio is properly calibrated.

 The different temperature reading from the two sensors (higher when the solar radiation is strong, lower when the solar radiation is weaker) is the parameter that allows to determine and fix the error due to solar radiation.